Fresh Water Now Flowing

 Sorensen Systems was privileged to provide six complete hydraulic power operating systems, one each for six pumping stations in series, along the pipeline to lift the treated water from the desalination plant to the National Park Pump Station site in southern Amman.
 Today, approximately 700,000 people, about one third of the water distributed in the Greater Amman area receive water directly from this system.
 The project delivers 100,000 cubic meters of water each day to the city, a distance of 25 miles.

-According to Mike Gardella, Vice President of Engineering and Manufacturing at Sorensen Systems, the power units designed and built for the project provide the system with a nominal 2,000 psi self-contained, pressurized hydraulic fluid system capable of simultaneously operating the valves at the specified speeds against the specified operating head requirements.
-In addition, the hydraulic fluid system was designed to automatically, simultaneously and immediately close the valves upon a loss of main electrical power or emergency shut down condition.
+The power units provide the system with a nominal 2,000 psi self-contained, pressurized hydraulic fluid system.
+This system is capable of simultaneously operating the valves at the specified speeds against the specified operating head requirements.
+As a safeguard, the hydraulic fluid system was designed to immediately close the valves upon a loss of main electrical power or emergency shut down condition.

-The project is referred to by names of the three “wadis” in the region, Ma’in, Zara Springs, and Mujib.
-The brackish water available from these streambeds will be subjected to a reverse osmosis (RO) desalination process, which is being increasingly used around the world as an efficient, reliable and cost-effective technology.
-The RO process uses the osmosis phenomenon, i.e., osmotic pressure difference between the saltwater and the pure water to remove salts from the water.
-To gain the effect required, there is a need for energy to operate the pumps that raise the pressure applied to feedwater.
-According to Mike Gardella, a 25 mile transmission pipeline conveys the potable water to Amman through six pumping stations with a total head of about 1,300 m.
+The project involves three “wadis” in the region, Ma’in, Zara Springs, and Mujib.
+The brackish water available from these streambeds run through a reverse osmosis (RO) desalination process.
+RO desalination has gained popularity around the world as an efficient, reliable and cost-effective technology.
+The RO process uses the osmotic pressure difference between the saltwater and the pure water to remove salts from the water.
+During the process, there needs to be energy to operate the pumps that raise the pressure applied to feedwater.
+To accomplish this, a 25-mile transmission pipeline conveys the potable water to Amman through six pumping stations.

 An important part of the design requirement was providing the system with dual automatically alternating pumps.
-The pumps were arranged so that in the event of failure of one pump to generate its rated flow and pressure, the other pump will automatically start.
-The two pumps don’t run simultaneously.
-Another design specification called for all necessary controls, transformers, and components to cause the valves to perform the specified functions and operations, requiring only a single 400 volt, 3-Phase, 50 Hz electrical connection.
+In the event of one pump’s failure, the other pump will automatically start.
+The valves to performing the specified functions and operations required only a single 400 volt, 3-Phase, 50 Hz electrical connection.